suus-stack/PCA/README.md

                   environments with different numbers of rocks.
                   - ####HOW TO RUN###

-* Density_herring_school_plot: Boxplot with strip plot overlap that shows the distribution of the herring count within the original separation distance (6) across. various conditions.
+* Density_Killing_combination_plot:  oxplots with strip plots overlap that show the distribution of the herring count within the original separation distance of 6 (left) and the herring killing count (right) across various conditions.
                   - ####HOW TO RUN###

 * School_size_plot: Boxplot with strip plot overlap that shows the proportion of killed herring in large and small schools, with and without rocks.
                   - ####HOW TO RUN###

-* boids_rules_influence_60_plot: Boxplot with strip plot overlap that shows the number of killed herring when different boid rules are emphasised
+* Boids_rules_influence_plot: Boxplot with strip plot overlap that shows the number of killed herring when different boid rules are emphasised
+                  - ####HOW TO RUN###

+* Boid_rules_sensitivity_analysis_plot: Boxplots with strip plots overlap that show the distribution of the herring count within the original separation distance of 6 (left) and the herring killing count (right) across various conditions.
                   - ####HOW TO RUN###

 - python visualisation.py.